-Psychodynamic therapy is the oldest of the modern therapies.
+Psychodynamic therapy is the oldest of modern therapies.
 Psychodynamic therapy grew out of the theories and practices of Freudian psychoanalysis.
 It is one of the three main types of therapy used to treat depression.
 Psychodynamic therapy is a long-term form of psychotherapy that recognizes negative patterns of behavior and feelings that are usually rooted in the past and resolving them.
-Brief psychodynamic therapy approach enables an individual to examine unresolved conflicts and symptoms that arise from past dysfunctional relationships and manifest themselves in the need and desire to abuse substances.
-Brief psychodynamic therapy is goal-oriented and can take as many as 25 sessions.
+A brief psychodynamic therapy approach enables an individual to examine unresolved conflicts and symptoms that arise from past dysfunctional relationships and manifest themselves in the need and desire to abuse substances.
+Brief psychodynamic therapy is goal-oriented.
 Psychodynamic therapy can be used for individuals, couples, families, or groups.
 Psychodynamic therapy works well with other types of therapies as well as medications.

 Psychodynamic Therapy Defined

 Psychodynamic therapy focuses on the unconscious processes that are manifested in an individual’s behavior.
-By bringing these associations to the person’s attention they can learn to overcome the unhelpful behaviors and feelings which they caused.
-The goals of psychodynamic therapy are to assist an individual in self-awareness and undressing of the influence of their past on their present.
-In psychodynamic therapy, an individual is encouraged to talk freely about whatever happens to be on their mind.
+By bringing these associations to the person’s attention they can learn to overcome the unhelpful behaviors and feelings that they caused.
+The goals of psychodynamic therapy are to assist an individual in self-awareness and undressing the influence of their past on their present.
+In psychodynamic therapy, a professional relationship therapist may encourage an individual to talk freely about whatever happens to be on their mind.
 Psychodynamic therapy involves an exploration of the entire range of a patient’s emotions.
-Psychodynamic therapy utilizes techniques like free association and open ended questions.
-Psychodynamic therapy also seeks to lower defense mechanisms people tend to develop.
+Psychodynamic therapy utilizes techniques like free association and open-ended questions.
+Psychodynamic therapy also seeks to lower the defense mechanisms people tend to develop.
 Defense mechanisms may keep painful feelings, memories, and experiences in the unconscious.

 What Psychodynamic Therapy Is Used For: